 The Dance Program in the Department of Theatre and Dance offers a Bachelor of Arts degree in Dance Studies, an Honors in Dance Studies program, a Minor in Dance, and a Minor in Somatic Sustainability as well as classes and special programs for other individuals wishing to study and participate in dance and related areas.
-Our faculty share a student centered, holistic approach to teaching that guides students to develop awareness and intergration of the body, mind and spirit.
+Our faculty share a student centered, holistic approach to teaching that guides students to develop awareness and integration of the body, mind, and spirit.

 Mission & Philosophy

 Our Dance Studies program encourages students to take an integrative and cross-disciplinary approach to dance training while making cross-disciplinary connections between dance and other fields of study.
-Our faculty share a student centered, holistic approach to teaching that guides students to develop awareness and integration of body, mind and spirit.
-Our curriculum prepares students to pursue interests related to dance including: teaching dance, performing, choreographing, pursuing graduate work in Dance or related fields (such as dance therapy) and/or dancing as an avocation.
+Our faculty share a student-centered, holistic approach to teaching that guides students to develop awareness and integration of body, mind, and spirit.
+Our curriculum prepares students to pursue interests related to dance including teaching dance, performing, choreographing, pursuing graduate work in Dance or related fields (such as dance therapy) and/or dancing as an avocation.

-The Dance Studies program is Modern-based but offers classes in a variety of levels of dance techniques including: Modern, Ballet, Jazz, and selected topics such as traditional African Dance and Pointe.
-The program is unique among undergraduate programs in its broad offering of Somatics-based courses including: Somatics, Pilates Mat, Pilates Equipment, Gyrokinesis, Gyrotonic, Yoga and Floor Barre.
+The Dance Studies program is Modern-based but offers classes in a variety of levels of dance techniques including modern, ballet, jazz, and selected topics such as traditional African dance and pointe.
+The program is unique among undergraduate programs in its broad offering of somatics-based courses including somatics, Pilates mat, Pilates equipment, Gyrokinesis, Gyrotonic, yoga, and Floor Barre.

-Additional required courses in the Dance Studies curriculum include: Composition and Improvisation, Choreography, Dance History, Dance Pedagogy, Dance Production Basics, Collaborative Process, Capstone, Performance Activity and Production Running Crew.
+Additional required courses in the Dance Studies curriculum include Composition and Improvisation, Choreography, Dance History, Dance Pedagogy, Dance Production Basics, Collaborative Process, Capstone, Performance Activity, and Production Running Crew.